Brendonovich/prisma-client-rust/docs/01-installation.md

 Now you can run `cargo prisma <command>` anywhere in your project to access the CLI!

+This approach has some problems though:
+1. `prisma-client-rust-cli` is included as a dependency in your crate, which is likely not desirable.
+2. If your crate has errors during compilation then you aren't able to generate the client, since the CLI will also fail to compile!

+Thankfully, there's a more reliable method:

-## Creating a CLI Binary as a Seprate Package
+## Creating a CLI Binary as a Workspace Crate

-This approach has a problem, though: `prisma-client-rust-cli` is included as a dependency in your library/application, which is likely not desirable.
-The solution to this is to move the CLI binary to a separate package and configure your project to use [Cargo workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
-Below is a sample project structure that has one binary target in `src/main.rs`, and a separate package for the CLI named `prisma-cli`, which is included in the [workspace members](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html#:~:text=%5Bworkspace%5D-,members%20%3D%20%5B,-%22adder%22%2C%0A%5D) of `Cargo.toml`.
+Move the CLI binary to a separate crate and configure your project to use [Cargo workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
+Below is a sample project structure that has one binary target in `src/main.rs`, and a separate crate for the CLI named `prisma-cli`, which is included in the [workspace members](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html#:~:text=%5Bworkspace%5D-,members%20%3D%20%5B,-%22adder%22%2C%0A%5D) of `Cargo.toml`.

 ```
 Cargo.toml